-There is agreement on the need to compile open data to give an accurate picture of UK public libraries.
-Their locations, staff, type, financial details, stock, and what goes on in them.
+There is agreement on the need for open data to give an accurate picture of UK public libraries.
+Locations, staff, type, financial details, stock, and what goes on in them.

 How can we encourage all UK public libraries to publish accurate and timely data to a set standard?

 National library statistics provide high-level comparative stats.
 For example, issues per year, per authority.
 Not much about individual libraries.

-The problem with this data is that it has no obvious use.
+The problem with this is that it has no obvious use.
 No local authority would accept data without the detail of each library.
 So why compile such data at a national level?